Berkeley Law plays a pivotal and growing role in California’s environmental leadership

-Ranked third in the nation by U.S. News & World Report, the school’s environmental law program has a track record of groundbreaking research and productive projects.
+Ranked first in the nation by U.S. News & World Report, the school’s environmental law program has a track record of groundbreaking research and productive projects.
 Now, it is ramping up an already formidable set of climate initiatives—adding renowned experts, expanding vital resources, and forging promising partnerships.

 “California is a laboratory,” says Jordan Diamond ’08, executive director of Berkeley Law’s Center for Law, Energy & the Environment (CLEE).
 “We have a chance to test new policies and approaches here, see if they work, what they can achieve, and what needs to be tweaked—and then provide a model for other jurisdictions.
 We’re positioned perfectly to help accelerate the climate action we so desperately need.”

 Much of that policy work focuses on California, largely because the state influences other states and countries.
 CLEE and the school’s Environmental Law Clinic (ELC) are well-connected, pivotal players in California’s push to enact meaningful climate reform.

 That perch wasn’t reached overnight, but through a growing, shared vision between students and faculty.